Arnór Ingvi Traustason: Club career

 While at Keflavik, Arnór Ingvi was named as the most promising player of the 2013 Úrvalsdeild after the season by his fellow Úrvalsdeild players.

 Arnór Ingvi was signed to IFK Norrköping, and won the 2015 Swedish title with the club.

 Arnór Ingvi signed with Rapid Wien in the summer of 2016.

 On 5 July 2017, AEK Athens announced the signing of Arnór Ingvi on a one-year loan deal with a purchase option of €1 million for the summer of 2018.
 On 26 October 2017, he scored his first goal for the club in 7–0 away win against Apollon Larissa for the Greek Cup.

 He was officially set for release from the club on 4 December 2017 as his performances and work rate did not live up to the expectations of experienced Spanish manager Manolo Jimenez.

-He made only five official performances with the club at the first part of 2017–18 season and signed a three and a half-year contract with Swedish club Malmö FF for an undisclosed fee.
+He made only five official performances with the club at the first part of 2017–18 season and signed a three-and-a-half-year contract with Swedish club Malmö FF for an undisclosed fee.

 In March 2021 he signed for American MLS team New England Revolution.
+He scored his first two MLS goals in a 5-0 win over Inter Miami CF on 21 July.
+Arnór Ingvi and the Revolution mutually agreed to part ways on 10 August 2022.

 In August 2022 he returned to IFK Norrköping.